zhengying-liu/axa-data-challenge-yellow/README.md

-# data-challenge
+# axa-data-challenge
-Project for the 2016 Data Challenge of Master Data Science of Paris-Saclay.
+Project for the 2016 AXA Data Challenge of Master Data Science Paris-Saclay.
+Go Yellow!